 During today’s excursions, gain insight into Egypt’s Hellenistic period as you visit Kom Ombo, an unusual temple honouring two Egyptian gods, and the Temple of Horus at Edfu.
 In the evening, attend a galabeya party with traditional Egyptian garments.

 Friday, April 16 Nile River Cruise

-Take an excursion to the famed Valley of the Kings, burial place of many pharaohs.
-Visit the incomparable Temple of Queen Hatshepsut.
-See the Colossi of Memnon, two massive stone statues which originally guarded the entrance to a mortuary complex.
+Today, see the Valley of the Kings, burial place of the pharaohs; the incomparable Temple of Queen Hatshepsut; and the Colossi of Memnon—massive stone statues which originally guarded the entrance to a mortuary complex.

-Disembark in Luxor, located on the site of ancient Thebes.
-Take a guided tour, including the vast temple complexes of Karnak and Luxor which stand within the modern city.
-Then board a short flight from Luxor to Cairo.
+Disembark at Luxor, site of ancient Thebes.
+Take a tour of the vast temple complexes of Karnak and Luxor, which stand within the modern city.

 Take in the grandeur of Petra, an ancient trade centre and burial grounds of the Nabataean people during New Testament times.
-See amazing temple-like tombs chiselled from rose-coloured sandstone at this world-famous site.
+See amazing temple-like tombs chiselled from rose-coloured sandstone.
 Transfer to Wadi Rum Bedouin Camp where you’ll discover spectacular desert scenery and rock formations as well as traditional Bedouin hospitality.

-Travel along the King’s Highway to Madaba, and ascend the heights of Mount Nebo, where Moses surveyed the Promised Land that he could not enter.
-Then travel on to the Dead Sea and relax as you float in its buoyant salty waters.
+Travel along the King’s Highway to Madaba, and ascend the heights of Mt.
+Nebo, where Moses surveyed the Promised Land.
+Travel onwards to the buoyant, salty waters of the Dead Sea.

 For further information, please contact us.
 We would be happy to be of assistance.